 Back to the home page

-Installing applications in Ubuntu
+Installing applications in Ubuntu and Linux Mint

-a.
 Establish internet connection.

-b.
-In the side panel, click on Ubuntu Software Center (the shopping bag).
+Ubuntu: in the side panel, click on Ubuntu Software Center (the shopping bag).

-c.
 In the Search box, type the name of the application you want, for example synaptic if you want to install the versatile lightweight installer Synaptic.
 Or a descriptive term, like installer.

 The search begins automatically, don't press Enter.